Lie Groupoids and Differentiable Stacks: Equivalences

 \section{Equivalences}

 We start this section by discussing isomorphisms between Lie groupoid maps.
-Then we deal with weak equivalences and provide an original characterization for them.
+Then we deal with Morita maps and provide an original characterization for them.
 After that we make a short digression on homotopy pullbacks, which play an important role hereafter.
-We define equivalent groupoids and generalized maps by using weak equivalences, and explain the relation of this approach to that of principal bibundles.
-Finally, we introduce orbispaces, showing that a Lie groupoid is essentially the same as a presentation for such an orbispace.
+We define equivalent groupoids and generalized maps by using Morita maps, and explain the relation of this approach to that of principal bibundles.
+Finally, we introduce differentiable stacks, showing that a Lie groupoid is essentially the same as a presentation for such a stack.

 Some references for this material are \cite{mm} and \cite{mrcun}.